 The pallet wall is one of a number of ideas proposed by the government today, which they claim will maintain a seamless border on the island.
 These include:

 - Free movement obtained through the electronic tagging of everyone on the island.
-This will ensure that Theresa May knows where everyone is at all times, and can tell them to go home.
+This will ensure that Boris Johnson knows where all foreigners are at all times, and can tell them to go home.